-7.83 Any commercial advertisement in physical form showing the portrait and/or name of a candidate (e.g. commercial advertisements displayed on the bodywork of buses or the exterior walls of buildings) will not be regarded as an EA if it is merely for business promotion without any intention to promote or prejudice the election of any candidate.
+9.110 Any commercial advertisement in physical form showing the portrait and/or name of a candidate (e.g. commercial advertisements displayed on the bodywork of buses or the exterior walls of buildings) will not be regarded as an EA if it is merely for business promotion without any intention to promote or prejudice the election of any candidate.
 However, such a commercial advertisement may give extra publicity to the candidate concerned even though it is not an EA.
-In order to avoid such unfair publicity, the candidate should make his/her best endeavours to request the person(s)-in-charge not to display the advertisement after his/her declaration of intention to stand for election or The EAC appeals to the aforesaid person(s)-induring the election period. charge to accede to such a request as far as practicable in order to avoid giving unfair publicity to the person concerned.
+In order to avoid such unfair publicity, the candidate should make his/her best endeavours to request the person(s)-in-charge not to display the advertisement after his/her declaration of intention to stand for the election or during the election period.
+The EAC appeals to the aforesaid person(s)-in-charge to accede to such a request as far as practicable in order to avoid giving unfair publicity to the person concerned.
 If any complaint about unfair publicity of a candidate is received, the EAC will handle it according to established procedures.
-Nevertheless, if the display of the advertisement cannot be suspended due to contractual obligation, and the candidate has made best endeavours to request the person(s)-in-charge concerned not to display the advertisement, the candidate will not be subject to any liability. commercial advertisements broadcast on television/radio or in cinemas, please refer to paras.
-10.30 to 10.31 of Chapter 10.)
+Nevertheless, if the display of the advertisement cannot be suspended due to contractual obligation, and the candidate has made best endeavours to request the person(s)-in-charge concerned not to display the advertisement, the candidate will not be subject to any liability.
+(For commercial advertisements broadcast on television/radio or in cinemas, please refer to paras.
+12.30 to 12.31 of Chapter 12.)
+[Added in June 2020]